WDD 130: Web Fundamentals

 Images and position/sizing

-It is recommended that you start with the following CSS declaration for all of your work in this class to help control the aspect ratio of your images.
+It is recommended that you start with the following CSS declaration for all of your work in this class to help control the aspect ratio of images.

 img {